Stevenalp18/Stevenalp18/README.md

 Currently am working on a fullstack mixology application, using the MERN stack!

+I am also building a client website using Astro and Tailwind!

 Check out the other projects I have below, such as the

 <a href="https://weather-app-stevenalp18.netlify.app/">Weather App</a> (API, React, Tailwind, Redux, Vite)